joniles/mpxj/mkdocs/docs/howto-use-cpm.md

-If your project does not have a value set for the Status Date attribute, the `PrimaveraScheduler` will assume that the Data Date is the same as the start date for the project your are scheduling.
+If your project does not have a value set for the Status Date attribute, the `PrimaveraScheduler` will assume that the Data Date is the same as the start date for the project you are scheduling.

 The following sections provide sample code illustrating how the `PrimaveraScheduler` can be used to schedule a newly created project.
 All of